-Sadly, many negligent drivers who are at fault for accidents are willing to resort to sharing false information with the authorities and/or insurance companies in an attempt to avoid assuming responsibility (and paying) for an accident they caused.
+Sadly, many negligent drivers who are at fault for accidents are willing to resort to sharing false information with the authorities and insurance companies in an attempt to avoid assuming responsibility (and paying) for an auto accident they caused.
 For this reason, non-fault drivers should not discuss fault with any other drivers.
-Although drivers may feel the need to apologize and use forgiving language, this could be viewed as admitting responsibility and complicate a claim further.
+Although drivers may feel the need to apologize and use forgiving language, this could be viewed as admitting responsibility and can complicate a claim further.

 Report the Accident

 After making sure no one involved in the accident needs medical care, call the police to report the wreck.
 While this is standard advice for any car accident, it is crucial for drivers who are not at fault to have official documentation of the incident.
 Police reports contain important information about car crashes that insurers will use to evaluate the claim.
 Additionally, police reports provide an overview of how the accident happened, including the date, time, and location, as well as any citations issued at the scene.